Board of Directors

 The Rev. Karen B. Montagno is a retired Episcopal priest and Canon Missioner, last serving Christ Church Cathedral, Cincinnati.
 She has been a spiritual director for over 10 years, and she is drawn to the intersection between spiritual direction and social justice.
 Teaching at the seminary level has given her a love for working with groups, as well as individuals.
 Writing and offering meditations is one way she shares her spiritual experiences.
 The plants she grows are also an important part of her own spiritual life.

-FOUNDING MANAGING MEMBER
+FOUNDING MANAGING MEMBER/PRESIDENT

 Hi, I'm Therese Taylor-Stinson (Washington, DC),

 Therese Taylor-Stinson is a retired Federal Senior Program Analyst, and she remains on the roster of the Federal Interagency Shared Neutrals Program as a lead mediator for Equal Employment Opportunity disputes.
-She is an ordained Deacon and Elder in the Presbyterian Church (USA), a certified lay pastoral caregiver, and a practicing spiritual director for over 17 years.
+She is an ordained Deacon and Elder in the Presbyterian Church (USA), a certified lay pastoral caregiver, and a practicing spiritual director for over 18 years.
 Therese is a graduate of the Shalem Institute and a member of the Shalem Society for Contemplative Leadership.
-In 2015, she founded the Racial Awareness Festival in Washington DC, with strong support from National Capital Presbytery, PCUSA’s NEXT Church, the SDC Network, and others.
-An author and editor, she has participated in the publication of three books from the SDC Network: Embodied Spirits: Stories of Spiritual Directors of Color; Ain't Gonna Let Nobody Turn Me Around: Stories of Contemplation and Justice; and Kaleidoscope: Broadening the Pallet in the Art of Spiritual Direction.
+In 2015, she founded the Racial Awareness Festival in Washington DC, with strong support from National Capital Presbytery, PCUSA’s NEXT Church, the SDC Network, among others.
+An author and editor, she has participated in the publication of three books from the SDC Network: Embodied Spirits: Stories of Spiritual Directors of Color; Ain't Gonna Let Nobody Turn Me Around: Stories of Contemplation and Justice; and Kaleidoscope: Broadening the Pallet in the Art of Spiritual Direction